- How to find amazing biodiversity in Yellowstone NP

 In the canyons, lakes, rivers and mountains of (mostly) Wyoming, wolves and grizzly bears scour the hills and valleys as bald eagles patrol the air.
 Moose trot across the wetlands, while the steppes echo with the rumble of bison herds.
 Of course, spotting wildlife in such a sprawling park can be a challenge.This is where a good guide comes into play!

-Join seasoned wildlife expert Cara McGary as she shows you the ins and outs of successful wildlife watching in Yellowstone.
+Check out this free webinar hosted by a seasoned wildlife expert Cara McGary where she talks about the ins and outs of successful wildlife watching in Yellowstone.
 Discover a spectacular ecosystem where 400 different animal species run, swim, slither, and soar across awesome landscapes, and see why witnessing them all in their natural habitat beats the zoo any day of the week!

 Learn about the park’s natural history, ecology, and the conservation efforts that take place in one of the greatest megafaunas in the world!